Brett-Tanner/Journal/2023/Nov_23.md

     - Monthly and weekly inquiries
     - Average setsumeikais per month
   - [] Leroy's survey thing
+    - Table needs survey name, separate jsonb cols to store responses/Qs and school_id FK
+    - show on invoice confirmation screen but only for external students
+    - one of them is shown only to external who are also first seasonal
   - [] Show all upcoming events in order on parent/child pages so we can handle parties better

 - Future Plans